oceanzhang88/MigrationViz/index.md

 Here we explore migration between states in the United States.
 As people move from one state to another for a variety of reasons, this migration not only reflects individual choices but also reflects and influences the economic, social, and political fabric of each state.
 Understanding the patterns and drivers of interstate migration is crucial in deciphering the ever-evolving fabric of American society.
 Where are people leaving and going, why do people relocate, and what factors make a state desirable or not?
 Whether driven by economic opportunities, politics, or other factors, the movement of people within the U.S. is a compelling narrative that merits exploration.

 Our migration data comes from the US Census, and we use a variety of other sources for election results, unemployment rates, region classification, and more.
-Links can be found at the bottom of this page.
-Note that the Census data was missing for 2020, likely due to the pandemic, so to keep our temporal visualizations reasonable, we filled it in by averaging the population number for each state in 2019 and 2021.
+Links can be found at the bottom of this page. <b>Note that the Census data was missing for 2020, likely due to the pandemic, so to keep our temporal visualizations reasonable, we filled it in by averaging the population number for each state in 2019 and 2021.<b>

 <h1 style="text-align: center;">Migration Overview</h1>